jtreeves/salesforce_certification_calculator/README.md

 ## Testing

 This project has 103 automated tests, located in the `test` folder at the root.
 To run them, execute `rake test`.
+In order to successfully run these tests, you may need to also install `stringio` and `o_stream_catcher`.

 ## Future Goals